Course Overview

 Funded (free) for eligible learners.

-Farnborough International Film Studios + live online sessions
+• Farnborough International Studios – In-person sessions + Online sessions (Zoom)

 Learners take part in workshops, case studies, team-based simulations, and pitching exercises, alongside reflective progression planning.